Megidd/jewelry-personalization/ring-blender/specs-blender.md

 # Process

-The script would process and create a jewelry ring with 3D text on it, like this:
+The script would process and create a jewelry ring with 3D text on it.

+# Ring orientation

 * The `x` axis and `y` axis would form the plane for the ring.
    * Ring center would be at `0,0,0` coordinates.
    * Ring would extend half-length towards `+z` and half-length towards `-z`.
 * The `z` axis would be perpendicular to the ring's `xy` plane.

+# Text orentation

-* The text would be written on the ring's surface.
+The text would be written on the ring's surface:

 * Text horizontal center would be located at the intersection of the ring's mesh with the `+y` axis.
 * Text could possibly wrap around the entire ring circumference if text is too long.
    * If text wraps completely around and overlaps itself, it should stop at 360 degrees.
       * The remaining text is just truncated.
 * Text could possibly cover just a portion of ring circumference if text is short.
 * The text is curved to follow the ring’s curvature.
 * The text should be on the outer surface the ring, at the outer diameter of ring.

 # Text size